Electrochemically amplified nanozymatic activity of biolinker-based Co-MOF for H2O2 and dopamine detection

 Abstract

-Rapid, sensitive and selective H 2 O 2 & dopamine sensors provide enormous opportunities to health, food and environmental monitoring which could prevent major social and economic devastations.
-To overcome the sluggish and low sensitivity of the conventional colorimetric assay, an integration of electrochemical settings with conventional assay has been proposed in this work.
-At first, microwave assisted cobalt MOF (Co-MOF) was synthesized using bio-linker and characterized with FESEM and TEM.
-The electrochemical performance of Co-MOF was examined through cyclic voltammetry (CV) where eight-fold higher currents were achieved from the Co-MOF compared to the unmodified electrode.
-However, Co-MOF exhibit very weak nanozymatic activity in a mixture of 3,3′,5,5′-tetramethylbenzidine (TMB) and H 2 O 2 .
-Integration of the superior electrochemical nature of Co-MOF with the nanozymatic activity resulted in a six-fold enhanced nanozymatic activity that enabled H 2 O 2 quantification with a limit of detection (LOD) of 32 nM under optimized conditions.
-The modified electrode was further extended to quantify dopamine with a LOD of 0.81 M where a remarkably shorter detection time (60 times shorter) has been achieved compared to the conventional nanozyme.
-Mechanistic study showed that the Co-MOF provides a large surface area and abundant redox-active sites, facilitating fast electron transfer and significantly enhancing the electrochemical signal.
+Rapid, sensitive and selective H2O2 and dopamine sensors provide enormous opportunities to health, food and environmental monitoring, which could prevent major social and economic losses.
+To overcome the sluggish response and low sensitivity of the conventional colorimetric assays, an electrochemical platform integrated with the conventional assay was proposed in this work.
+First, a microwave-assisted cobalt MOF (Co-MOF) was synthesized using a bio-linker and characterized using FESEM and TEM.
+The electrochemical performance of Co-MOF was examined through cyclic voltammetry (CV), where eight-fold higher currents were achieved for Co-MOF compared to those of the unmodified electrode.
+However, Co-MOF exhibits very weak nanozymatic activity in a mixture of 3,3′,5,5′-tetramethylbenzidine (TMB) and H2O2.
+Integration of the superior electrochemical characteristics of Co-MOF with the nanozymatic activity resulted in a six-fold enhanced nanozymatic activity that enabled H2O2 quantification with a limit of detection (LOD) of 32 nM under optimized conditions.
+The modified electrode was further used to quantify dopamine, achieving an LOD of 0.81 µM, with a remarkably shorter detection time (60 fold shorter) compared to the conventional nanozyme.
+A mechanistic study showed that Co-MOF provides a large surface area and abundant redox-active sites, facilitating fast electron transfer and significantly enhancing the electrochemical signal.

 Supplementary files